-You have to admit, that wasn’t totally a “it depends” answer.
+You have to admit, that wasn’t a totally “it depends” answer.
 But seriously, if you are concerned it is best to just call the vet for advice.
 That costs you nothing and will reassure you.

-No that is out of the way on to the real reason for this post…
+Now that is out of the way on to the real reason for this post…

 The best advice that has worked for us is to stop feeding them their usual food right away, you need to give them something a bit blander.
 Give their interiors a fighting chance!